clanrbr/hackerrank/SQL/Basic Select/Weather Observation Station 9.md

-Weather Observation Station 6
+Weather Observation Station 9
 =============

-Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+Query the list of CITY names from STATION that do not start with vowels.
 Your result cannot contain duplicates.

 Input Format